HEART VALVE SURGERY LIFE INSURANCE – TOO RISKY TO APPROVE?

 You want to protect your loved ones and provide for them after you die.
 This is personal, I get it.
 There are heart conditions on both sides of my family, so this is personal to me too.

 Everyone at Heart Life Insurance is here to help.
 It doesn’t cost you a dime to work with our underwriting experts and your privacy is guaranteed.
-It’s the law.
+We are state licensed advisors and it’s the law.

 Sure, you can go get life insurance yourself, be my guest.
 You could also do brain surgery yourself, however, in both instances, it makes more sense to work with an expert.
 Don’t you agree?